jgerrish/scuttle/README.md

 $ dune init proj scuttle --inline-tests

+After the first couple commits, the opam switch environment was setup
+with:

+$ opam switch create . ocaml-base-compiler
+$ eval $(opam env)

 # Testing #

 You can run the unit tests from the command line with the following command.